Aijeyomah/blty-url-shortener/README.md

   }
 }
 ```
-## When only the required url parameter and an optional custom name is provide is supplied
+## The required url parameter and an optional custom name is provide is supplied

 ```
 query {